Pufin/Pufin.github.io/README.md

-thanks github for the free webhosting
+shoutout to github for the free webhosting